import pandas as pd

 function.
 The output of the following function is a new column that contains the number of the portfolio to which a stock belongs.

 In some applications, the variable used for the sorting might be clustered (e.g., at a lower bound of 0).
 Then, multiple breakpoints may be identical, leading to empty portfolios.
 Similarly, some portfolios might have a very small number of stocks at the beginning of the sample.
-Cases, where the number of portfolio constituents differs substantially due to the distribution of the characteristics, require careful consideration and, depending on the application, might require customized sorting approaches.
+Cases where the number of portfolio constituents differs substantially due to the distribution of the characteristics require careful consideration and, depending on the application, might require customized sorting approaches.

 def assign_portfolio(data, sorting_variable, n_portfolios):

-= np.quantile(data[sorting_variable].dropna(),
+= np.quantile(

-breakpoints 0, 1, n_portfolios + 1),
+data[sorting_variable].dropna(), 0, 1, n_portfolios + 1),

-assigned_portfolios =breakpoints,
+assigned_portfolios

 bins=range(1, breakpoints.size),

-include_lowestreturn assigned_portfolios
+return assigned_portfolios

 We can use the above function to sort stocks into ten portfolios each month using lagged betas and compute value-weighted returns for each portfolio.
 Note that we transform the portfolio column to a factor variable because it provides more convenience for the figure construction below.